Armageddon (2000): Preliminary matches

 The third match saw Chyna take on Val Venis, who was accompanied to the ring by fellow Right To Censor stable member and WWF Women's Champion, Ivory.
 The early portions of the match were dominated by Chyna until Venis whip tossed her out of the ring and Ivory started attacking her at ringside.
 The momentum swung back and forth until Ivory became more and more aggressive in interfering on Venis' behalf.
 She really got into Chyna's head when she tripped her, causing Chyna to chase her until Venis intercepted Chyna and delivered a Fisherman's suplex for the pinfall.
-Chyna was about to beat up Ivory after the match but Venis once again saved her from Chyna's wrath, powerbombing her.
+Chyna was about to beat up Ivory after the match, but Venis once again saved her from Chyna's wrath, powerbombing her.

 This was followed by a Last Man Standing match between Kane and Chris Jericho.
 The match started as Kane attacked Jericho on the aisle and quickly returned him to the backstage area.
 Mideon was attacked by both men as he was in the way.
 Kane and Jericho finally made their way to the ring shortly afterwards.
 The match was a roller-coaster affair, as neither competitor could gain a huge momentum advantage over the other.
 After connecting with his signature flying clothesline on Jericho, Kane delivered his chokeslam on Jericho.
 Jericho recovered and low blowed Kane, who was about to hit him with a chair.
 Jericho had the momentum on his side once more and took advantage with his Top-Rope Moonsault, which Jericho calls "Lionsault", on Kane, who was lying face-down on the chair.
 Kane took temporary control with a big boot until he dragged Jericho into the tech area.
 Jericho then knocked a ton of stacked barrels on Kane to keep him down for the 10-second count and the victory.

-Next, WWF Tag Team Champions Bull Buchanan and The Godfather of the Right To Censor were challenged by Edge and Christian, the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and Road Dogg and K-Kwik.
+Next, WWF Tag Team Champions Bull Buchanan and The Goodfather of the Right To Censor were challenged by Edge and Christian, the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and Road Dogg and K-Kwik.
 The Right To Censor started off the match attacking the Dudleys.
 D-Von responded with a back elbow on Buchanan.
 After a period of double teaming, Steven Richards, the leader of The Right To Censor, attempted to interfere on his team's behalf and DDTed D-Von just when it looked like the Dudleys had the match won.
 It didn't go as planned for Richards though, as Edge speared Bubba Ray and Christian nailed the tomakazie on Bubba for the pin and win the tag titles.